Charlie Llewellyn: Playing style and records

 As a left-handed batsman, Wisden alluded to Llewellyn's destructive nature as a batsman, proclaiming him in 1911 as "one of the most punishing left-handers".
-Christopher Martin-Jenkins opined that he was a "forceful batsman", with Arlott considering him "quick-scoring".
+The cricket journalist Christopher Martin-Jenkins opined that he was a "forceful batsman", with Arlott considering him "quick-scoring".
 With his strokeplay, he was particularly adept at cutting and driving the ball.
-The Nottingham Evening Post observed that his batting was "not elegant", whilst also claiming that he had a "profound contempt for [batting] averages".
+The Nottingham Evening Post observed that his batting was "not elegant", and also claimed that he had a "profound contempt for [batting] averages".
 This appraisal of his batting elegance was contrasted by the author Harry Pearson, who described it as "devastatingly stylish".
-In Tests, he scored 544 runs at an average of 20.14, making four half centuries with a top-score of 90.
-In all first-class cricket, he scored 11,425 runs at an average of 26.75, making eighteen centuries and 52 half centuries.
+In Tests, he scored 544 runs at an average of 20.14, making four half-centuries with a top-score of 90.
+In all first-class cricket, he scored 11,425 runs at an average of 26.75, making eighteen centuries and 52 half-centuries.
 For Hampshire, he scored 8,772 runs at an average of 27.58.
 His abilities as an all-rounder drew praise from Plum Warner, who termed him a "fine all-rounder", whilst Wisden affirmed that he was "in the fullest sense of the words an all-rounder".
 Llewellyn achieved the double of a thousand runs and a hundred wickets in a season on three occasions, doing so in 1901, 1908 and 1910.
-Discussing his ablilties as a fielder, Wisden remarked that he was a "splendid fielder, particularly at mid-off".
+Discussing his abilities as a fielder, Wisden remarked that he was a "splendid fielder, particularly at mid-off".
 He took 174 catches in first-class cricket.

 Later life and death

 Llewellyn moved to Surrey in 1939, relocating to Chertsey.
 In later life, he continued to take a keen interest in Hampshire cricket.
 He broke his thigh in 1960, the year of his 60th wedding anniversary, affecting his movement for the remainder of his life.
 He died, aged 87, on 7 June 1964, following a gas explosion at his Chertsey residence.
 He was survived by his wife and their four daughters.
+Llewellyn was buried in Chertsey.